Pretzels

 Other Laugen Breads (Laugengebäck)

 Laugengebäck refers to baked items that are made with the same dough and technique as the Laugenbrezel, but are either formed differently or have added toppings.
-The most common ones are identified below.
+Some common ones are identified below.

 Cheese Pretzel (Käse-Brezel)